ashermancinelli/ashermancinelli.github.io/src/notes/2024-8-31-Linux-Perf-Notes.md

     Compiler writers and hardware vendors don't care too much about benchmarking silly code that doesn't represent what users will actually be running.

+1. It's cross-platform

+    Part of its utility is that we can compare performance across hardware vendors

 1. It's well-supported by most/all compilers